Arcadia-Science/2023-tsar-noveltree/scripts/data-preprocessing/README.md

   - Once the `protein_preprocessing` conda environment it active, you may proceed with the rest of the prop

 ### 1) `preprocess_tsar_proteomes.sh`:
-  - This script conducts all stages of data pre-processing, calling the constinuent scripts in appropriate order, and carrying out any necessary cleanup of output directory structure.
+  - This script conducts all stages of data pre-processing, calling the constituent scripts in appropriate order, and carrying out any necessary cleanup of output directory structure.
   - Data are downloaded from our bucket on S3 as part of this process.
   - This is the only script that you need to call directly, such as with the following command:
     ```